eteohx/Kaggle_RealOrNot/README.md

 * Pre-processed data made up of Twitter tweets
 * Represented words as GloVe vectors
-* Train an SVM model was to predict whether a tweet represented a real disaster or not.
+* Train an SVM model was to predict whether a tweet represented a real disaster or not
+* Accuracy of 79%

 ## Resources